Charge density wave and superconductivity in 6R-TaS2

-The main panel of Fig. {1(a)}, shows the XRD pattern of the powder sample of 6R-TaS$_2$ recorded at room temperature using a synchrotron x-ray source.
+In Fig. {1(a)}, we have shown the XRD pattern of the powder sample of 6R-TaS$_2$ recorded at room temperature using a synchrotron x-ray source.
 The data have been analyzed by the Rietveld refinement method using Fullprof software package.
 All the reflections of powder XRD pattern can be fitted with R3m space group with lattice parameters, a=b= 3.34 $\AA$, c= 35.85 $\AA$ and $\alpha$ =$\beta$=90$^0$, $\gamma$ = 120$^0$.
 The parameters agree well with earlier reports {\cite{Jellinek1961}}.
 The unit cell consists of six S-Ta-S layers along the c-axis with alternating trigonal prismatic and octahedral coordination of Ta atoms.
-We have also shown the XRD pattern of the single crystalline flakes in the inset of Fig. {1(a)}, which is recorded at room temperature using a lab-based x-ray source.
+We have also shown the XRD pattern of the single crystalline flakes in Fig. {1(b)}, which is recorded at room temperature using a lab-based x-ray source.
 It shows intense peaks corresponding to (0,0,6) set of parallel planes.
-It indicates that the crystal is oriented along the c-axis.
-To further characterize the structure, we have performed room temperature transmission electron microscopy (TEM) in imaging and diffraction modes.
+It indicates that the crystal is oriented along the c-axis.\\ To further characterize the structure, we have performed room temperature transmission electron microscopy (TEM) in imaging and diffraction modes.
 Electron transparent thin flakes for TEM investigations were obtained after repeated cleaving of TaS$_2$ crystal with the help of scotch tape.
-Fig. {1(b)} shows a selected area electron diffraction (SAED) pattern taken along the c-axis.
+Fig. {2(a)} shows a selected area electron diffraction (SAED) pattern taken along the c-axis at room temperature.
 The intense spots forming hexagonal patterns could be indexed by (hk0) type indices allowed in R3m space group.
-However, note that each of these spots is surrounded by another hexagonal set of less intense spots, nearly at one-forth distance, which reveals the formation of a superstructure as a result of the lattice modulation.
+However, we note here that each of these spots is surrounded by another hexagonal set of less intense spots, nearly at one-forth distance.
+This reveals the formation of a superstructure as a result of the lattice modulation.
 The super-lattice spots have the typical arrangement as reported for 6R-TaS$_2$ phase {\cite{Wilson1975}}.